Home » International Relations » International Criminal Court (ICC)

 About International Criminal Court (ICC)

 • International Criminal Court (ICC) is a permanent judicial institution established in 2002 under the Rome Statute of 1998.
-It is headquartered in Hague, Netherlands.
+It is headquartered in The Hague, Netherlands. which entered into force on 1 July 2002.

 • Composition: The Court has 18 judges, each from a different member country, elected for a nine-year term.